rjuevesano/sendgrid-v3-node/README.md

 # Sendgrid NodeJS Custom

-This library allows you to quickly and easily use the Sendgrid API via NodeJS.
+This library allows you to quickly and easily use the Sendgrid API via Node.js.

 ## Getting Started